The Quinnipiac Watershed Base Program

 The Stakeholder Committee members will advise the Steering Committee on how to achieve water quality improvement goals with respect to on-going municipal, business and development interests in the Quinnipiac River watershed, which is an approximately 166 square-mile area that includes portions of 18 municipalities and is home to over 200,000 people (see enclosed map).

 Stakeholder Committee members have been participating in workshop meetings during the project, as well as reviewed and provided comments on draft deliverables at key stages in the plan revision process.
 Stakeholder Committee members will be available to attend the two workshop meetings to be scheduled between Fall 2012 and Spring 2013.

 For more information email or call the QRWA office.
 Public Meetings will be posted on this web site and in local newspapers, social media and to QRWA members. firstname.lastname@example.org or call 203-237-2237

 Participation at Meriden's Annual Daffodil Festival 2009 - Shared Booth with Meriden Land Trust and Meriden Conservation Commission.
 Handed out over 200 shopping bags and signed up over 200 Friends of the River!

-Photo to the right: Anna Neumon, a member of the Meriden Conservation Commission and QRWA member takes a moment to pose for photo with Ginny Chirsky, President, and practice their pitch on long time member Bill Godburn.
+Photo to the right: Anna Neumon, QRWA member and member of the Meriden Conservation Commission takes a moment to pose for photo with QRWA president Ginny Chirsky, to practice their pitch on long time QRWA member Bill Godburn.

 | | Share